Clinton-Davis/focus_fitness/testing.md

 - **Bug**: ‘Landscape orientation’
 - **Verdict**: The issues were fixed, the test passed.

-#### Navbar and Footer
+Navbar and Footer

-- **User story**
-*As a user, I want to easily navigate between the pages As a user, I want to link to the social pages of the company.*
+As a user, I want to easily navigate between the pages As a user, I want to link to the social pages of the company.
-- **Test:**
+Test:
 Click on all the links in the navbar, to check if they work properly pointing to the correct pages Make the navbar collapses on mobile and nav links are visible.
 Make sure the Navbar is Fixed at the top of the page Make sure the Login/Signup is visible if the user is not logged in.
 Make sure the Cart and username are always visible.
-Check the footer logo goes under section 2 and 3 of the footer.
 Check when a product is added to the cart, ‘Empty’ is replaced with the Grand Total, and changes colour to green.
 Results:
 All link are working as expected
 Navbar collapses on screen size 994px burger bar appears and links visible when clicked